firojap/Master_Thesis__ETA_Prediction/README.md

-# Data-Driven Modeling for ETA Prediction of Vessels in Inland Natural Waterways - M.Sc.
+# Data-Driven Modeling for ETA Prediction of Vessels in Inland Natural Waterways
+#### An M.Sc.
 Data Science Final Thesis of Firoj Ahmmed Patwary

 ## ETA Prediction
 This is the repository of my Data Science master's degree thesis at Freie Universität Berlin